bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 ![](docs/python_output.png)

-Upon loading the newly created project specified at `<new path for fixed project file>` in the GUI you will discover that the entire project has been cleaned of invalid links while keeping the valid link intact.
+Upon opening the newly created project specified at `<new path for fixed project file>` you will discover that the entire project has been cleaned of invalid links while keeping the valid link intact.

 ## General Functions